webcompat/webcompat-reporter-extensions/README.md

-# Webcompat.com Reporter browser add-ons
+# Webcompat.com Reporter browser extensions

-Browser add-ons for Chrome, Firefox, Opera, and Safari that allow users to click on a button in the browser chrome to report a web compatibility issue at webcompat.com.
+Browser extensions for Chrome, Firefox, Opera, and Safari that allow users to click on a button in the browser chrome to report a web compatibility issue at webcompat.com.

 *(If someone knows how to build something similar for Internet Explorer, file an issue and let's build it!)

 ### Installation

-Find the packaged add-ons in the `bin` directory, and install in your browser (usually double-clicking or dropping into a browser window does the trick).
+Find the packaged extension in the `bin` directory, and install in your browser (usually double-clicking or dropping into a browser window does the trick).

-Links to add-on sites coming soon.
+Links to extension sites coming soon.

 ### Privacy

-By clicking on the add-on button, the user asks the browser to send the URL of a website to webcompat.com (in order to report an issue) in a new tab.
+By clicking on the extension button, the user asks the browser to send the URL of a website to webcompat.com (in order to report an issue) in a new tab.
 No information is collected besides that which gets submitted by the user as a bug report.

 ### License